 We believe that effective learning takes place when it is made to be engaging, fun and meaningful; when pupils are actively involved discussing, clarifying and questioning; when it is tailored for different learners and when it is delivered by enthusiastic and passionate teachers.

-At SSPP, we encourage pupils to have a growth mindset approach to their learning and take ownership of it.
-This is so they can recognise their own strengths and areas for development; can learn how to cope with both success and failure and have the confidence to take risks; all of which will enable them to develop greater resilience and improved mental health and well-being.
+At SS Peter and Paul's we encourage pupils to have a growth mindset approach to their learning and take ownership of it.
+This will enable them to recognise their own strengths and areas for development and learn how to cope with both success and failure and have the confidence to take risks.